ttscoff/bunch/bunch-files/samplebunch.md

 * tell application "CodeKit" to select project containing path "~/Sites/dev/marked2app/"
 ```

-### Dynamic Images
+## Dynamic Images

 When I was transitioning to a new M1 Mac mini I was using several different machines, switching my display between them and sometimes using VNC to log into them.
 Because my goal was to make one system behave look and behave like the other, it could get confusing as to which one I was logged into at the time.

-I built the following Bunch which takes the host name of the current machine and uses ImageMagick to create a green-on-black image of the machine's name, then uses the `display` command to put it in the lower left corner of the desktop in a wallpaper-level chromeless window.
+I built the following Bunch which takes the host name of the current machine and uses ImageMagick to create a green-on-transparent PNG of the machine's name, then uses the `display` command to put it in the lower left corner of the desktop in a wallpaper-level chromeless window with transparent (`#clear`) background.
 The Bunch syncs between machines via Dropbox, opens at startup, and shows the name of whatever machine it opens on.

 (Requires [ImageMagick](https://imagemagick.org/index.php), `brew install imagemagick`)